kunlun-qi/kunlun-qi.github.io/_pages/research.md

 The following figure describes "Time Evolution of a Measure-valued Solution to Boltzmann equation with different collision kernels", which is simulated by our Fast Spectral Method:
 ![Time Evolution of Measure-valued Solution to Boltzmann equation with different collision kernels, which is simulated by our Fast Spectral Method](/files/four3.jpg )

-Besides I'm also working in the study of the _consistency and stability property_ of Fast Spectral Method including the cutoff case or non-cutoff case.
-As there are some drawbacks in the Spectral method, which, for instance, merely preserves mass conservation but fails in the momentum and energy conservation law (though still preserve up to spectral accuracy), I would also expect to further improve the method and make it more practically usable.
+Besides I'm also working in the study of the _consistency and stability property_ of Fast Spectral Method including the cutoff case and non-cutoff case.
+As there are some drawbacks in the Spectral method, which, for instance, merely preserves mass conservation but fails in the momentum and energy conservation law (though still preserve up to spectral accuracy), I would also expect to further improve the method and make it more practically applicable.